rubyconfmy/malaysia/README.md

 Hi, welcome to Malaysia!
 The land of nasi lemak & durian :D

-This handbook is inspired by our neighbour's [handbook](https://github.com/rubysg/singapore), and it's something that the Kuala Lumpur's Ruby community [KL Ruby Brigade](http://rubybrigade.my), put together as a guide to anyone who's visiting Malaysia.
+This handbook is inspired by our neighbour's [handbook](https://github.com/rubysg/singapore), and it's something that the Kuala Lumpur's Ruby community, the [KL Ruby Brigade](http://rubybrigade.my), put together as a guide to anyone who's visiting Malaysia.

 This handbook will be for Kuala Lumpur, the capital city of Malaysia, for the time being.